 We build the 10th generation Accord for North American customers at our giant plant in Marysville, Ohio.
 The factory first opened in 1982.

-Today, we build Hondas in the USA, Canada, Mexico, Brazil, Argentina, the UK, Turkey, China, Thailand, India and Vietnam.
+Today, we build Hondas in the USA, Canada, Mexico, Brazil, China, Thailand, India and Vietnam.
 In 2017, our facilities produced more than 5.1 million vehicles.

 We ensure Honda vehicles work well across the world by conducting research and development on all continents.
 We of course have far-reaching R&D facilities in Japan, and major projects are led from our headquarters.
 But we are just as proud of the research and development done at our other global facilities.

 There are Honda R&D centres in the United States, China, India, Indonesia, Thailand, the UK, Germany and Italy.
 We believe that actually researching and developing cars within key regions delivers the best possible results for our customers.

 The NSX is hand-built by specially trained technicians in the USA.

 Every bolt on this newly assembled NSX engine is torque measured by hand.